Rud5G/aws-ts-langchain/README.md

 Prompt 2: Suggest some menu items for {restaurant_name}.
 Return it as a comma-separated string.

+Those two prompts are chained and will return the name for the restaurant and suggestions for menu items.

 ```bash
 URL=https://mlmtzplhdet2ha3yvxuegcnhze0qepwh.lambda-url.us-east-1.on.aws
 curl -X POST $URL \